-The mediator would then continue to ask Mom and Dad what else is important to each of them when creating their ideal plan.
-After hearing those interests, we see that they actually share several key common interests, to include:
+In this scenario, the mediator would continue to ask Mom and Dad about what is important to each of them when creating their ideal time-sharing plan.
+After hearing their interests, the mediator could identify several key common interests, to include:

 The mediator may even go on to normalize and anchor the conversation as follows:

 Mediator: So, let’s be real—the topic of spousal support is very sensitive.
 I don’t know that I’ve ever met any spouses who felt comfortable discussing this issue.
 Support is something that both the payers and the recipients aren’t a fan of for different reasons.
 So, let’s go about this conversation understanding the realities of the circumstances today.
 Your children’s well-being depends on each of you being financially stable.
 Let’s talk with each other in the most respectful way possible.